A heat advisory is in effect for the region this weekend. Take extra care when spending time outdoors to stay hydrated and to minimize exertion.

-Camping: State campgrounds throughout the Catskills have reopened for the season.
+Camping: State campgrounds throughout the Catskills are open for the season.
 As sites fill up quickly, it’s recommended that you reserve in advance through the Reserve America website.
 Take a look at the New York State Department of Environmental Conservation’s guidelines for best camping practices, whether you’re staying at a state campground or backcountry camping.

 Carry It In, Carry It Out: The Catskill Park is a carry it in, carry it out park—please be sure to hike out all of your trash and dispose of it properly!

-The Catskills Leave No Trace Tip of the Week: Essential skills and outdoor ethics are crucial for enjoying the Catskill Park in a safe and responsible manner.
-Read on to discover the top Leave No Trace Catskills tip this week.
+The Catskills Stewards Leave No Trace Tip of the Week: Essential skills and outdoor ethics are crucial for enjoying the Catskill Park in a safe and responsible manner.
+Read on to discover a top Leave No Trace Catskills consideration this week.

 In An Emergency: Report backcountry emergencies, such as lost or injured hikers and forest fires to the DEC Forest Rangers at 518-408-5850 or call 911.